 Okay are you ready for the scoop?

-HOW TO CONVERT TWO STANDARD TWIN MATTRESSES TO KING SIZE
+HOW TO CONVERT TWO TWIN BEDS TO A KING

 KING BED FRAME OR PLATFORM